Why Digital Transformations Fail I - The Incumbent & Disruptor Dilemma

 In the first of the “why digital transformations fail” series, I want to highlight the rarely discussed incumbent and disruptor conundrum that are faced by many senior leadership executives and board members.
 In the same conversation, a few potential solutions are proposed to address this complex problem.

 In the past decade, as many traditional companies facing disruption from young and dynamic upstart companies, they are forced to undergo transformations or to be specific, digital transformations.
 How did that happen?
 Most companies in traditional industries have been business as usual and put very little investment into their technological or digital infrastructure.
-When new digital companies started to infringe into traditional industries as logistics, banking, insurance and real estate, chief executives and board members have started to wake up, and realized that they need to do something.
+When new digital companies started to infringe into traditional industries such as logistics, banking, insurance and real estate, chief executives and board members started to wake up and realized that they need to do something.

-As a practitioner, I have made a couple of observations to how I know when transformations fail.
+As a practitioner, I have made a couple of observations about how I know when transformations fail.
 No digital transformation and even the ones which I have executed are without problems.
 Surprisingly, most of these problems are related to people and organizational structures.
 As I often put it in a succinct manner, “People love to talk about transformation but they hate to change.”

 There are some problems relating to the execution of digital transformations which are well documented in Harvard Business Review along with other business periodicals and journals.
 But there are some deep issues that are prominent but are always swept under the carpet.
 When I sit in different private roundtables, these hidden problems are discussed by chief digital officers, chief information officers & chief innovation officers but if I probe deeper, they rarely surfaced to boards or business owners out there.